 Growing up, many of us were taught that happiness is a choice and that we just need to “pull ourselves up by the bootstraps” if we feel depressed.
 In our highly individualistic society, we’re told that all we need to do is work hard, stay busy, and think positively and we’ll be able to break out of depression.
 Naturally, this leads many people with depression to feel ashamed and embarrassed to admit they need help.

 Contrary to popular belief, however, you cannot just think your way out of depression.
-Depression is self-sabotaging by nature.
-It takes away the energy, motivation, and perspective needed to feel better.
+Depression takes away the energy, motivation, and perspective needed to feel better.
 It clouds your ability to believe that things could get better, convincing you that life is hopeless no matter what you do.

 Therapy is a chance to challenge this mindset and realize that, despite what depression tells you, there is hope for the future.